Kelechidavid1/DATA_PROFESSIONAL_SURVEY/README.md

 # DATA PROFESSIONAL SURVEY
-This project is a survey of data professionals on Linkedin, X and other social media accounts and the aim of this project is to.
+This project is a survey of data professionals on Linkedin, X and other social media accounts and the aim of this project is to perform Exploatory Data Analysis (EDA) on the information obtained from different data professionals.
 Here is the link to the dataset used: [A Data breakdown of Data Professionals](https://github.com/AlexTheAnalyst/Power-BI)

 ## DATA COLLECTION AND SKILLS USED
 The data contains information of data professionals such as their demographics, roles, salary range in dollars, favourite programming language, as well as other questions that aims to quantify how happy they are with their current jobs.
 The survey was posted on Linkedin and X where 630 data professionals responded to.
 The data was loaded into Power Query and cleaned before it was exported to Power BI for onward visualization.